U.S. and other Western nations pledge to help Kenya fight graft

 On Tuesday, police briefly detained a journalist from the biggest-selling Daily Nation newspaper who wrote an article questioning spending at the Interior Ministry.

-The newspaper's editor-in-chief, Tom Mshindi, said detectives wanted to know the source of the article, which detailed ministry spending of 3.8 billion shillings (24.5 million pounds) in a single day - even though a parliamentary report detailing the spending was available to public.
+The newspaper's editor-in-chief, Tom Mshindi, said detectives wanted to know the source of the article, which detailed ministry spending of 3.8 billion shillings ($37.20 million) in a single day - even though a parliamentary report detailing the spending was available to public.